drodriguezol/foundations-of-data-science-activities/README.md

 Automatidata is working on the TLC project.
 The following tasks are needed before the team can begin the data analysis process:

--EDA and cleaning
+- EDA and cleaning

--Select and build visualization(s) type
+- Select and build visualization(s) type

--Create plots to visualize relationships between relevant variables
+- Create plots to visualize relationships between relevant variables

-Share your results with the Automatidata team